Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Optical Calibration Results

 \subsection{Energy Resolution}

 As discussed in Section~\ref{sec:experimental_setup}, the detectors at both SLAC and CUTE were calibrated using optical LED photons.
 The light was aimed at the polished backside of the detector that was not instrumented with QETs.
 In the CUTE setup, the measured LED photon energy was 2.0468 $\pm$ 0.0002 eV (605 nm).
 The measurement was taken with a spectrum analyzer when the LED was immersed in liquid helium.
-During operation, a one microsecond voltage pulse from a 500 kHz sinusoidal was sent to the LED to emit a small number of photons every 100 ms. The number of photons emitted during each pulse followed a Poisson distribution with mean $\lambda$ that scaled with the amplitude of the voltage signal sent to the LED.
+During operation, a 1~$\upmu$s voltage pulse from a 500 kHz sinusoidal was sent to the LED to emit a small number of photons every 100 ms. The number of photons emitted during each pulse followed a Poisson distribution with mean $\lambda$ that scaled with the amplitude of the voltage signal sent to the LED.
 An external trigger coincident with the rising edge of the voltage pulse was used to identify detector phonon signals induced by the LED photons.

-The detector energy scale and phonon resolution were found using an optimal filter analysis which is discussed in detail in \ref{app:Trigger}.
+The detector energy scale and phonon resolution were found using an optimal filter (OF) analysis which is discussed in detail in \ref{app:Trigger}.
 For data taken at the CUTE facility, a correction to the pulse amplitude measured with the optimum filter at the LED incident time (A$_{\text{OF}0}$) was made to account for cross-talk (see \ref{app:crosstalk}).
 To reduce the degeneracy of the parameter space in the detector response model fit to the calibration spectra, described in Ref~\cite{Wilson_2024}, four data sets with varying LED voltage amplitudes were fit simultaneously.
-Parameters dependent on LED operation and behavior, such as the Poissonian mean photon number $\lambda$ per photon pulse, were allowed to vary across data sets.
+Parameters dependent on LED operation and behavior, in this case the Poissonian mean photon number $\lambda$ per photon pulse and the overall normalization of the detector response model, were allowed to vary across data sets.
 Other model parameters, $e.g$, energy calibration coefficients, phonon signal resolution, and charge mobility parameters -- including the probability for surface trapping, charge trapping, and impact ionization -- were shared across data sets.
+These parameters are listed in Table~\ref{tab: ctii-fit}.
 We used a Markov-chain Monte Carlo (MCMC) to ensure convergence of this fit with the large parameter space.

 At SLAC, the detector energy calibration and measurement of the phonon signal energy resolution were made using 365~nm (3.40 eV) LED photons following a procedure similar to that at CUTE.
 The SLAC data did not require a cross-talk correction because the LED light was coupled to the detector payload via optical fiber.
 The SLAC fit parameters were less constrained than those for CUTE, due to lower statistics, and data with a single (Poisson) $\lambda$ value rather than multiple values, as was the case at CUTE.